 Originating in Japan, Forest Bathing or ‘Shinrin-yoku’ is a Japanese practice.

 Our journey to nature therapy walks

-We currently offer nature therapy experiences on Kaurna Country.
-We acknowledge and pay our respects to the Traditional Owners of the lands in which we visit.
+We currently offer ‘nature therapy with forest bathing’ experiences on Kaurna Country.
+We acknowledge and pay our respects to First Nations peoples and recognise their continued connection to the lands in which we visit.

 Nature Therapy by the Ocean